-The contract, service agreement or loan document specifies the insurance requirements that must be provided by the Named Insured including the coverage form, minimum limit of insurance, when and how long the coverage must be maintained, and often many other very complex requirements.
+The lease, contract, service agreement or loan document specifies the insurance requirements that must be provided by the Named Insured including the coverage form, minimum limit of insurance, when and how long the coverage must be maintained, and often many other very complex requirements.
 The Named Insured must comply with these insurance requirements on a first-party basis and at their own expense or risk breach of contract which exposes them to penalty or lawsuit.
 The reasons for these insurance requirements will become crystal clear in the common examples outlined below:

 Why must you provide a Certificates of Insurance?